Federated Continual Learning: Concepts, Challenges, and Solutions: Challenges of Federated Continual Learning

 Gradient-based methods aim to mitigate client forgetting by manipulating the gradient during local training in each client separately to ensure that updates made, while learning new tasks, do not interfere with the knowledge of previously learned tasks.
-For instance, Dong et al. \cite{10323204, Dong_2022_CVPR} introduce gradient compensation loss to ensure that learning new classes does not lead to forgetting old classes.
+For instance, Dong et al. \cite{10323204, Dong_2022_CVPR,Dong_2023_CVPR,Dong_2023_ICCV} introduce gradient compensation loss to ensure that learning new classes does not lead to forgetting old classes.
+In \cite{10323204}, a new method called the Local-Global Anti-forgetting model is proposed, which enhances the performance of GLFC \cite{Dong_2022_CVPR}.
 Additionally, orthogonal gradient aggregation \cite{https://doi.org/10.1002/int.22727} ensures that updates for new tasks are orthogonal to those for old tasks by minimizing the overlap between gradient directions for different tasks.
+Furthermore, \cite{FU2023109310, Guo_2023_CVPR} explore gradient-based methods specifically in CL to mitigate forgetting, these methods can be used as local settings for FCL to alleviate local forgetting. \cite{FU2023109310} proposed Knowledge Aggregation Networks (KANets), a dual-branch architecture in which one branch is frozen to preserve previously learned knowledge, while the other remains trainable to acquire new information.
+This structural separation mitigates gradient conflicts between new and existing knowledge, enabling a balanced trade-off between learning new data and preventing the forgetting of prior knowledge. \cite{Guo_2023_CVPR} proposed Gradient Self-Adaptation (GSA) to alliviate the imbalance between the previously learnt and new data.
+Also, existing class incremental learning methods often assume all old classes forget uniformly, which is inaccurate and hinders effective knowledge retention.
 Some papers propose optimization and loss function modifications to tackle local forgetting \cite{9349197}.
 Split-based methods, knowledge extraction, and local optimization are used as optimization methods.
 For example, specific modules designed on the client side propose loss functions such as class-projection relation strengthening loss function, class-aware distribution balancing loss function \cite{JIANG2024127956}, and proximal term loss \cite{Yuan_2023_CVPR} to alleviate forgetting from streaming data.